Alextiintoor/Alextiintoor/README.md

 &nbsp;

 - 🔭 I’m currently working on side projects
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React, Vue and Typescript
 - 💬 Ask me about videogames, e-sport, anime/manga
 - ⚡In my free time I like to learn about new technologies
 - 🧠 Focused on Clean Code and Best Practices